Naproxcinod: Clinical relevance of small increase in blood pressure

 During a U.S. Food and Drug Administration (FDA) COX-2 advisory committee meeting, doctors have underlined the important role of small increase in blood pressure.
 They cited the CAMELOT trial which has concluded that even a small decrease in systolic blood pressure of 5 mmHg could lead to a reduction of 31% in cardiovascular events.
 Clinical studies about rofecoxib have shown that this drug increases the systolic blood pressure.

 A 2005 analysis shows that a blood pressure decrease of 3.1 mmHG could avoid over 30,000 deaths from stroke and 2,000 deaths from coronary disease, resulting in more than 449,000 person years of life saved and 1.4 billion US$ in direct health care cost savings.

 Gastrointestinal safety

 NSAIDs have also been associated with gastrointestinal risks such as bleedings.
 Early studies demonstrated that naproxcinod had a better gastrointestinal profile than naproxen, especially for the gastroduodenal mucosa, but a 2009 review has found only a slight and possibly not clinically relevant reduction of gastrointestinal side-effects.

-Contraindications and adverse effects

-Similarly to NSAIDs, adverse effects of naproxcinod include gastrointestinal bleedings.